SomeMMM/UE-Skeleton-Recombobulator/readme.txt

+WARNING: My code documentation is a bit messy at times, but it is there.
+You should be able to figure it out given patience and basic Python understanding.

 *The following Python Statement examples will need to be edited depending on your UE Python folder settings.
 *My python location was in UE settings @ ../UnrealProjects/Python/Skeleton1.py